Every school's pressure is different

 Originally Published: November 10, 2004By Fran Fraschilla | Special to ESPN.com

 Every college basketball season brings with it coaches on the rise, coaches on the hot seat and coaches who are in a honeymoon period.
 I know -- I have been all three.
 The honeymoon is an unofficial grace period that a coach is given to prove himself as he builds a losing program or maintains a winning program.
 Each new coach faces a unique honeymoon situation.
 Some get the equivalent of 10 days in Maui; others get two nights at the Newark Holiday Inn.
+Replacing a legend is never an easy task for a coach, because it invariably ensures a short honeymoon.
+When you replace a Dean Smith, John Wooden or John Thompson, your success will be compared with theirs -- an impossible measuring stick.

 To continue reading this article you must be an Insider